Dear Friends,The intention of Martin Luther five hundred years ago was to renew the Church, not divide her.Pope Francis

 Hope for the Future

-During a meeting on January 17, 2017, fifteen local Lutheran pastors and Catholic priests, deacons and pastoral coordinators, incl2017_ChristianUnity_smalluding myself and Father Jerry Graham, S.J., shared our experiences and hopes for the future and how we might better pray, worship and serve the Lord together as Christians.
+During a meeting on January 17, 2017, fifteen local Lutheran pastors and Catholic priests, deacons and pastoral coordinators, including myself and Father Jerry Graham, S.J., shared our experiences and hopes for the future and how we might better pray, worship and serve the Lord together as Christians.

-Options we are beginning to explore for our communities, as suggested by the Declaration of the Way, include:
+Options we are beginning to explore for our communities, as suggested by the Declaration of the Way, include:- Study the Bible together

-• Attend joint adult education classes to teach our respective communities about each other and the progress being made in our relationships
+- Attend joint adult education classes to teach our respective communities about each other and the progress being made in our relationships

-• Work together to care for those with spiritual, emotional and physical needs in our communities
+- Work together to care for those with spiritual, emotional and physical needs in our communities

-• Enter into covenants to pray for each other during our Sunday liturgies and other gatherings
+- Enter into covenants to pray for each other during our Sunday liturgies and other gatherings

-• Gather local Catholic and Lutheran clergy together regularly for common prayer and study
+- Gather local Catholic and Lutheran clergy together regularly for common prayer and study

-• Attend the Interfaith Women’s Conference on March 4, 2017 sponsored by Associated Ministries
+- Attend the Interfaith Women’s Conference on March 4, 2017 sponsored by Associated Ministries

 Join Us